 It’s no secret that it’s been a crazy Spring.
-Even here in north Texas it’s supposed to be down into the 30’s one night this week.
+Even here in North Texas, it’s supposed to be down into the 30’s one night this week.
 Take it from someone who has lived here a long time – that’s rare but not unheard of!
 So it’s not too late in the season for starting seeds indoors.
 Another advantage to starting seeds inside is if you’re like me and have limited space, while other vegetables outside are on their way out but maybe not quite finished producing, having seedlings ready to go the moment you pull the old plants out can make the transition easier and more seamless.
 Yet another reason to start seeds indoors is for a fall garden.
-In Texas you can grow at least something almost twelve months out of the year.
+In Texas, you can grow at least something almost twelve months out of the year.
 However, it’s too hot in August and September to plant seeds.
 The soil needs to be cooler for the seeds to germinate.
 If you want a fall crop of vegetables that need to be harvested before the first freeze, the answer is to start your seeds indoors and then plant seedlings when the soil is cool enough for the plant to thrive (think tomatoes).
-Here is how I made an easy affordable seed growing rack.
+Here is how I made an easily affordable seed growing rack.

 Acquire a shelving unit.

 As you can see I bought this one from Target for around $40.00

 You’ll need four 4ft shop lights.
 I paid about $12.00 each.